Soapstone Countertops - Better Than Granite Countertops, or Concrete Countertops

 Eventually most soapstone countertops will get scratched.
 If your soapstone countertop becomes scratched, follow these easy restoration steps:

-1. Most scratches will disappear with a dab of soapstone oil.
+1. Most scratches will disappear with a dab of soapstone wax or oil.
 To permanently remove a deep scratch, use 120-grit sandpaper, sand the scratch area in a circular motion until the scratch is almost gone, then use 220-grit sandpaper with water added to the area.

 Have a question about care & maintenance?
 Ask the experts.